qos-ch/logback/README.md

 #Pull requests

-If you are interested in improving SLF4J, great!
+If you are interested in improving logbback, great!
 The logback community looks forward to your contribution.
 Please follow this process:

-1. Plkease file a [bug
+1. Please file a [bug
    report](https://logback.qos.ch/bugreport.html).
-Pull requests with an associated Jira issue will get more attention.
+Pull requests with an associated JIRA issue will get more attention.

    Optional: Start a discussion on the [logback-dev mailing list](https://logback.qos.ch/mailinglist.html) about your proposed